BBQ Rockfish Sandwich With Coconut Milk Coleslaw

-It’s no secret that we love a good fish sandwich.
-And produced in collaboration with Rob Eggleston, the Executive Chef of Seamore’s of New York, this BBQ Rockfish Sandwich recipe especially dazzles the taste buds, all without having to fire up the grill!
+This BBQ rockfish sandwich recipe, produced in collaboration with Rob Eggleston (the Executive Chef of Seamore’s of New York) especially dazzles the taste buds, all without having to fire up the grill!
 If you love the taste and texture of grilled rockfish, this recipe features the slightly sweet and nutty taste of wild-caught rockfish, the tang of BBQ and the crunch of homemade coleslaw in every bite.
 If you weren’t in a festive mood already, this recipe will have you rock-fishin’ out!

 By Wild Alaskan Company